UH Hilo Pre-Pharmacy

-The UH Hilo Pre-Pharmacy Program, offered by the Daniel K. Inouye College of Pharmacy and the College of Arts & Sciences, is a minimum two-year comprehensive preparatory program of study toward admittance into the professional curriculum leading to a Doctor of Pharmacy Degree (Pharm.D.) at the Daniel K. Inouye College of Pharmacy (DKICP).
+Pre-Pharmacy, is a minimum two-year comprehensive preparatory program of study toward admittance into the professional curriculum leading to a Doctor of Pharmacy Degree (Pharm.D.) at the Daniel K. Inouye College of Pharmacy (DKICP).
 The Pre-Pharmacy Program is not a major at UH Hilo.
 Completion of the curriculum, however, provides students with the necessary prerequisite course requirements for application to the DKICP Pharm.D.
 Program.
 All participating students receive specialized advising toward the development of an academic plan and guidance on the application process to pharmacy schools.
 Completion of the Pre-Pharmacy curriculum does not guarantee admission into the DKICP.

 Develop and expand academic options, advising, mentorship, and community service opportunities for students for fulfillment of pre-pharmacy academic requirements and other pre-professional preparatory experiences toward successful application to the DKICP, or other institutions.

 Prospects and Suggestions for Students